hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/StreamgraphViewer_absolute-1.png" title="" alt="" style="display: block; margin: auto;" />
-The same could be done in a relative manner using the `use.relative` parameter
+The same could be done in a relative manner using the `use.relative = TRUE` parameter

 ```r
 streamgraphViewer(results,order = order, clusters = c("1","2","3","14","5"), use.relative = TRUE)